Lucy Dacus Album Reviews

 But you don’t owe him shit even if he said you did

-Home Video is mostly mellow and introspective, but there’s stylistic variety all the same.
-My favourite track is ‘Partner in Crime’, which blends some tough guitar with pop-style processed vocals, while closer ‘Triple Dog Dare’ is a lengthy rocker with a rawer sound.
+Home Video is mostly mellow and introspective, but there’s still stylistic variety.
+My favourite track is ‘Partner in Crime’, which blends tough guitar with pop-style processed vocals, while closer ‘Triple Dog Dare’ is a lengthy rocker with a rawer sound.
 The quieter songs put Dacus’ voice and lyrics in the spotlight – ‘Brando’ delivers another great one-liner:

 You called me “cerebral”